rgedwill/solidity-patterns/README.md

+# FORKED FROM fravoll/solidity-patterns
+# working to update these patterns to solidity >= 0.4.25 < 0.7.0

 # Solidity Patterns

 This repository contains a collection of design and programming patterns for the smart contract programming language Solidity in version 0.4.20.
 Note that newer versions might have changed some of the functionalities.